 Curling leaves: Check the soil.
 If it is dry, water thoroughly and expect the plant to perk up within a day or two.
 If the soil is wet and leaves are still curling, look for cold drafts, heat from a vent, or roots that are staying too soggy.

 Yellow leaves: One or two old yellow leaves at the base can be normal.
 Several yellow leaves at once usually means overwatering, poor drainage, or a pot that is too large.
 Let the soil dry more between waterings, empty the saucer, and check that the roots are firm rather than brown and mushy.
+If the pot stays wet and decline keeps spreading, use the root rot treatment guide before you water again.

 Brown tips: Start with humidity and watering consistency.
 Dry winter air, missed waterings, and fertilizer buildup can all crisp the tips.
 Trim the brown edges if they bother you, but fix the routine: water deeply when dry, avoid extra fertilizer, and add humidity if your home is very dry.